 And I’m happy to share that the installation is straightforward — measure and cut each tile, peel off the paper backing, and press it onto the floor.
 Lather, rinse, repeat.
 Easy peasy.

 But if you’ve ever thought about using peel-and-stick floor tile and want to know some of the key considerations you should weigh before deciding whether it’s the right choice for your project, then read on.

 Three Things You Need to Know When Using Peel-And-Stick Vinyl Tile (That Home Improvement Store and Manufacturers’ Websites Won’t Tell You)

 Here are three important points (the ones that the home improvement store website won’t tell you!) to consider before you commit to using peel-and-stick vinyl floor tile for your next DIY project:

 - The surface that you’re installing the tile over.
 Yes, it’s true that peel-and-stick floor tile can be placed right over linoleum.
 However, you’ll probably get better results if you install the tile directly over the subfloor or over concrete.
 Why is that, you ask?
 If you’re using peel-and-stick tile as a fix to hide old, outdated linoleum like I was, you’ll quickly discover once you start laying your tiles that the old linoleum is uneven, and perhaps even has nicks or bubbles in some places.
 But guess what?
 Unless you’re a professional you won’t detect those imperfections until you actually start your tiling.Personally, I think peel-and-stick vinyl tile is a good flooring choice for a mudroom or utility closet that doesn’t yet have existing tile, laminate or hardwood — laying this over concrete would really be ideal.
 If you do have linoleum in your space already and are feeling ambitious, I recommend you use a handheld sheet sander (I know that sounds scary, but I promise you it’s not!) like this one to get the old flooring as smooth as possible before beginning your project.
-I wish I had known this before I started my tiling project, because I think I would have gotten an even better end result.
+I wish I had known this before I started my tiling project, because I think I would have gotten an even better end result had I used a sheet sander.